KiranACD/project-notes/README.md

 Spring has something called beans, which are special objects that we provide to spring, so that they can be injected automatically when needed.
 Spring takes these objects and puts them in the spring container which is also called application context.

-While spring framework provided dependency injection, a lot of functionalities required for builing an application are provided by spring add-ons.
+While spring framework provided dependency injection, a lot of functionalities required for building an application are provided by spring add-ons.
 Initially, to include add-ons we had to create an XML file just to configure them.

 Springboot made the entire process of including add-ons easy, by automatically configuring add-ons using best practices, while retaining the ability to override it.